-As it turns out, the house of the Whites in Breaking Bad is an actual home in Albuquerque, with real people living in it.
+As it turns out, Walter White’s house in Breaking Bad is an actual home in Albuquerque, with real people living in it.

 The production team managed to convince the homeowners to let them use the property to film the show — a decision they definitely regret now, as we’ll find out later.
 For now, let’s dive right in and check out the infamous White house.
 Walter White house, that is.

 ‘My name is Walter Hartwell White.
 I live at 308 Negra Arroyo Lane, Albuquerque, New Mexico.’